 Another factor that added to the slowdown of the real estate sector was the non-utilization of the developmental budget that led to the reduction of the construction sector and the real estate sector.
 Despite the dark outlook in the last few years, there is evidence that 2020 will be an exciting time for investors, especially overseas Pakistanis.

-Furthermore, there is an urgent need for developers and builders to monitor the development of societies as the process of land stabilization that takes many years to complete.
+Furthermore, there is an urgent need for developers and builders to monitor the development of societies as the process of land stabilization takes many years to complete.
 Supervision of immovable property is necessary as it gives the business some legitimacy and, some accountability.
 Overseas people will not have to worry about scams.

 Real estate in Pakistan is unable to reach its maximum capacity due to excessive regulation by the FBR.
 Currently, there is no tax on property held for more than four years.
-But if a property worth Rs 5 million is sold within five years, five percent tax will be levied and the property sold within ten years of ownership will be taxed at 15 percent.
+But if a property worth Rs 5 million is sold within five years, a five percent tax will be levied and the property sold within ten years of ownership will be taxed at 15 percent.

 Now, the market has been compromised and the ban on non-filers and the imposition of heavy taxes on already paying citizens have eroded investor confidence.
 The government needs to develop a long-term strategy to expand the tax base.

 Existing taxpayers will suffer more by imposing higher taxes, first by squeezing the tax base, because people will start using cash transactions instead of banking transactions and hide their wealth, and secondly that investors Forcing people to buy property abroad and stand out from Pakistan.
-There is a need to follow the system of the increasing system as fast track reforms can have a negative impact on the economy, especially the real estate sector.
+There is a need to follow the system of the increasing system as fast-track reforms can have a negative impact on the economy, especially the real estate sector.